 3. Don’t forget that your current drivers can help.

 You don’t have to be all alone with your training.
 Maybe your other, experienced employees can help.
-Are there any employees who are experts at their job and who would do well as trainers?
+Are there any employees who are professionals at their job and who would do well as trainers?
 They might be able to help with training new employees.

 4. Be able to measure the success of the training program.